MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaPolicyAuthenticationMethodPolicy.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AuthenticationMethodsRegistrationCampaign <IMicrosoftGraphAuthenticationMethodsRegistrationCampaign>]`: authenticationMethodsRegistrationCampaign
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[EnforceRegistrationAfterAllowedSnoozes <Boolean?>]`: Specifies whether a user is required to perform registration after snoozing 3 times.
+If true, the user is required to register after 3 snoozes.
+If false, the user can snooze indefinitely.
+The default value is true.
     - `[ExcludeTargets <IMicrosoftGraphExcludeTarget[]>]`: Users and groups of users that are excluded from being prompted to set up the authentication method.
-      - `[Id <String>]`: The object identifier of an Azure AD group.
+      - `[Id <String>]`: The object identifier of a Microsoft Entra group.
       - `[TargetType <String>]`: authenticationMethodTargetType
     - `[IncludeTargets <IMicrosoftGraphAuthenticationMethodsRegistrationCampaignIncludeTarget[]>]`: Users and groups of users that are prompted to set up the authentication method.
-      - `[Id <String>]`: The object identifier of an Azure AD user or group.
+      - `[Id <String>]`: The object identifier of a Microsoft Entra user or group.
       - `[TargetType <String>]`: authenticationMethodTargetType
       - `[TargetedAuthenticationMethod <String>]`: The authentication method that the user is prompted to register.
 The value must be microsoftAuthenticator.
     - `[SnoozeDurationInDays <Int32?>]`: Specifies the number of days that the user sees a prompt again if they select 'Not now' and snoozes the prompt.
 Minimum 0 days.
 Maximum: 14 days.
-If the value is '0' - The user is prompted during every MFA attempt.
+If the value is 0 – The user is prompted during every MFA attempt.
     - `[State <String>]`: advancedConfigState

 `REPORTSUSPICIOUSACTIVITYSETTINGS <IMicrosoftGraphReportSuspiciousActivitySettings>`: reportSuspiciousActivitySettings